itspriddle/q2-qmk/README.md

 ## Installing Firmware

 1. Install [QMK Toolbox][] and launch it.
 2. Unplug the Q2.
-Hold `<esc>` and `<ctrl>` and plug the keyboard in.
+Hold <kbd>Esc</kbd> and <kbd>Ctrl</kbd> and plug the
+   keyboard in.
 If you see "DFU device connected" in QMK Toolbox, move on to step 3.
      - If you do not, you need to manually put the keyboard in DFU mode.
        Follow [these steps][Keychron Q2 Reset] but stop short of uploading any firmware (since you're about to upload your own).
        Unplug it again.
 Remove the spacebar.
 Press and hold the small button that is visible in the left opening on the case.
 Plug the keyboard in again.
-3. Click "Open" and upload a ".bin" file that GitHub Actions generated.
+3. Click "Open" and upload the `.bin` file that GitHub Actions generated.
-4. Click the "Flash" button
+4. Click the "Flash" button.

 [QMK]: https://qmk.fm
 [QMK Toolbox]: https://github.com/qmk/qmk_toolbox